 What to expect?
 Affectionately dubbed ‘hipsters on the hill’ Meadows blends an underground line-up with a wholesome programme of wellness and workshops within its Mummar Mountain area.
 Its awe-inspiring location is complemented by the range of art pieces and structures built into the mountain – all ready to explore!

 I went for three years in a row and you can read my full guide to Meadow in the Mountains festival here.

 The setting?
 Pete The Monkey is by the fishing town of Saint-Aubin-sur-mer in rural Normandy.

 What to expect?
 Named after a dishwashing monkey turned YouTube sensation (yep really), this gloriously silly weekender is all in aid of its namesake’s family in a monkey sanctuary in Bolivia!
-The family-friendly festival’s theme this year is Mother Nature and attendees are encouraged to get fully stuck in!
+The family-friendly festival’s has a fact dress theme every year and attendees are encouraged to get fully stuck in!

 The setting?
 The small festival site is on the edge of a shimmering lake near the medieval Portugese town of Crato.